-In the field of microbots, there are several studies that investigated the effect of multiflagellated mechanism.
-Due to limited modes of locomotion that a single flagellated mechanism provide, Beyrand et al. presented multiple flagella microswimmers that covers rolling, running, and tumbling motion~\cite{Beyrand2015}.
-Ye et al. investigated the benefit of multiple flagellated locomotion and the advantages of sinusoidal 2D geometry~\cite{Ye2014}.
-Even bio-hybrid microbots have been developed, which are created by assembly of biological flagellated organism with the man made magnetic structure, showed remarkable results of controlled locomotion using magnetic field~\cite{Ali2017,Magdanz2013}.
-However, due to the nontrivial coupling between hydrodynamics, contact, and elasticity, researchers investigated lower order of coupling to solve the problem. e.g. (1) using rigid flagellum for flagellated robot under viscous fluid ~\cite{Temel2014,Thawani2018}, (2) using a single elastic flagellum without modeling self-contact~\cite{Calisti2019,Huang2020} or (3) using ribbon-like multiple flagella without bundling behavior~\cite{Beyrand2015,Ye2014}.
-Overall, a comprehensive numerical model and physical prototype for flagellar bundling still needs further investigation.
+In the field of microbots, several studies investigated the effect of multi-flagellated mechanisms.
+Due to the limited modes of locomotion that a single flagellated mechanism provide, Beyrand et al. presented multiple flagella microswimmers that can roll, run, and tumble ~\cite{Beyrand2015}.
+Ye et al. investigated multiple flagellated locomotion's benefits and the advantages of sinusoidal 2D geometry~\cite{Ye2014}.
+Even bio-hybrid microbots have been developed, created by assembling biological flagellated organisms with the artificial magnetic structure, showing remarkable results of controlled locomotion using magnetic field~\cite{Ali2017,Magdanz2013}.
+However, due to the nontrivial coupling between hydrodynamics, contact, and elasticity, researchers investigated lower-order coupling to solve the problem. e.g., (1) using rigid flagellum for a flagellated robot under viscous fluid ~\cite{Temel2014,Thawani2018}, (2) using a single elastic flagellum without modeling self-contact~\cite{Calisti2019,Huang2020} or (3) using ribbon-like multiple flagella without bundling behavior~\cite{Beyrand2015,Ye2014}.
+A comprehensive numerical model and physical prototype for flagella bundling still need further investigation.